Installation

 export PYTHONPATH=$HOME/asap/Python:$HOME/asap/XXX:$PYTHONPATH

-where XXX is the output of the command uname -m
+where XXX is the output of the command uname -m.

 Installation on a Mac